 I used to be impatient and a quitter.
 If I were to reach a dead-end in math or an anomaly in chemistry practicals, I would easily lose heart.
 But now, when I come face-to-face with a challenge and feel doubtful, I’ll look back on this journey — I won’t let difficulties get in the way of my goals because I know I can overcome them with resiliency.
 Learning Namae Wo Yobuyo taught me to take the first step and keep working towards the end goal despite the hardships, because it may progress into something even greater, even if I do not succeed.

 Namae wo Yobuyo serves as a reminder that I should be the only one who determines my own successes because everyone has their own paths based on their talents and disadvantages.
 This song finally brought me the confidence to move on from my insecurities and determine my own path.
-Most importantly, this song marks as a constant remembrance that I am able to be persistent to achieve my goals and that by doing so will bring us benefits.
+Most importantly, this song marks as a constant remembrance that my persistence allow me to achieve my goals and overcome challenges ahead of me.